Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/About_transfer_services.md

 ---

-    title: Transfer  services
+    title: "Transfer  services"
-    linkTitle: Transfer services
+    linkTitle: "Transfer services"
     weight: 250

----
-Use the transfer services to send transfer control commands to Transfer CFT, with or without a **syntax analysis** of these commands.
+---Use the transfer services to send transfer control commands to Transfer CFT, with or without a **syntax analysis** of these commands.
 The programming interface proposes a function integrating a syntax analysis of the command to detect any errors, at the source,